 Status alone is rarely the whole test; residence usually decides the outcome.

-EU Settlement Scheme university fees rules treat settled and pre-settled status differently.
-Settled status university fees UK outcomes are the strongest: you are generally eligible for home fee status, a tuition fee loan and maintenance support, after three years’ ordinary residence in the UK and Islands.
+EU Settlement Scheme university fees rules treat settled and pre-settled status differently, but immigration status alone does not determine the outcome.
+Students with settled status may qualify for home fee status and a tuition fee loan and maintenance support when they meet the relevant residence and other eligibility requirements.
+For many applicants, this includes three years’ ordinary residence in the UK and Islands before the course starts.

-Pre-settled student finance rules are more limited: you can generally access tuition fee support after three years’ residence in the UK, EEA or Switzerland, but usually not a maintenance loan.
+Pre-settled student finance rules are generally more limited.
+Depending on the applicable eligibility category, students may qualify for tuition fee support after meeting the required residence conditions, but they will not normally receive a maintenance loan unless another qualifying category applies.
 Likely documents include your passport, digital status share code, residence history and previous study details.
-Check your exact residence dates first; the three-year test, not the status label, often decides the result.
+Check your exact residence dates carefully; residence and eligibility rules, not the status label alone, usually decide the result.

 Irish citizens and continuing students